 What will I learn?

-The course consists of Level 5 and 6 units which cover a range of practical and theoretical sports related units.
+The course consists of Level 6 units which cover a range of practical and theoretical sports related subjects.
 Units can include:

 - Human Physiology

 A programme of team building and leadership skills is undertaken along with Level 6 Communications, First Aid certificate and national governing body sports awards.

 96 % of students achieved Badminton Basics course with Badminton Scotland.